 The fair values above are determined based on cash flows analyses, discounted at market borrowing rates of a similar instrument which management expects to be available to the Group.
-At 31 December 2022, market borrowing rates of 4% (2021: 3.5%) has been applied.
+At 31 December 2023, market borrowing rates of 4.0% - 5.2% (2022: 3.5% - 4.8%) per annum has been applied.
 The fair values are within level 2 of the fair value hierarchy.